Oran "Juice" Jones

-Biography

 Early life

-Jones was born in Houston, Texas, and raised in Harlem, New York City, New York.
-He graduated from the United States Naval Academy in 1981, serving as a sniper officer in the Marine Corps before becoming a musician.
+Jones was born in Houston, Texas, but raised in Harlem, New York City, New York.

+Career

+Military career

+He graduated from the United States Naval Academy in 1981.

+Jones served as a sniper officer in the Marine Corps before becoming a musician.

 Music career

 Jones was the first musician signed to OBR Records, a subsidiary of Def Jam (which is now part of Universal Music Group).

 His song "The Rain" became a hit in 1986, peaking at #9 on the Billboard Hot 100.
 It ranks him on VH1's top 100 One Hit Wonders of the '80s.
 He followed it with "How to Love Again," a duet with labelmate Alyson Williams.
 Jones received a Grammy nomination for "The Rain", with Best R&B Vocal Performance, Male.

-Jones released two more albums, but these failed to have significant follow-up success.
-He collaborated twice with pornography actress and singer, Midori.
+Jones released two more albums, but these did not achieve significant success.
+He collaborated twice with pornographic actress and singer Midori.
 In 1997 they record a duet of "Let's Stay Together" for his album Player's Call and Jones appeared on Midori's single "5,10,15,20" on the Porn to Rock compilation album released in 1999.

-Personal life

-Two of his children—his son Oran II, who has also performed as Mookie, and daughter Perri—followed their father into the music business.